Planning with Communities:

 - the development of skills to manage conflict constructively

 How will you learn?

 The purpose of the course is for all participants to learn new skills that can be applied immediately to the work situation.
 As a result the three days are practical and practice based.
 People, however learn in different ways, so there is a mix of theoretical input, discussion, participatory exercises and group simulations, using case material related to work environments.
 Coaching, feedback and comprehensive study materials are provided.

 Accreditation and Assessment (optional)

 Accreditation and Assessment (optional) Doing the assessment is a great way to consolidate your learning.
 In addition, the course provides you with the opportunity to develop the skills and competencies and prepare evidence for recognition of prior learning (RPL) for the Unit Manage Conflict in the Diploma of Government.
 If you opt to do the course assessment the Registered Training Organisation (RTO) McMillan Staff Development will manage the RPL process for you and on completion issue you with the certificate.
-There is a $340 fee for the assessment.
+There is an additional fee for the assessment.
 Assessment is undertaken through participation and observation in the course and worksheets completed after the course.
 Detailed information about the assessment requirements will be given to those who wish to be assessed.
 The course is also endorsed for CPD points by the AASW and for 19 CPD by the Australian College of Nursing.

 Please contact us for further information.

 For more information